photo by Pip Rolls |

 Our problem with the leadership at church had been slowly escalating; now the dam was breaking.
 With a heavy heart, I sat down to type the resignation letter he dictated.
 I felt he had been unfairly discredited and ostracized, but had hoped he could stand fast and make a difference.
 True faith and character shine during adversity, but he seemed to be surrounded by those who wanted to snuff out his flame.
 Quitting the board meant he could do nothing more.

-I trusted that the Lord had a bigger plan that I simply couldn't see.
+We had helped found the church six years earlier in a shared dream that the Lord brought to life.
+How could those we worked alongside with turn against us?
+As he signed and sealed his formal letter of resignation, I trusted that the Lord had a bigger plan that I simply couldn't see.
 "Well, at least we still have each other," I said, mustering a smile.
 His arms enveloped me as we encouraged ourselves to act with kindness in the days ahead.

 Church was never the same to us afterward.
 Rumors flew and the insecure leadership became defensive, yet we tried to remain quiet.
 "Lord, please help," I prayed.
 I needed His grace to help me exhibit the fruits of the spirit, especially self-control and patience, when I was tempted to give in to hurt, anger and disappointment.